Best Fence Estimating Software in 2026 for US and Canadian Contractors

 - Joist — simple estimating + invoicing for sole operators.
 No takeoff.

-- JobNimbus — capable contractor CRM, US tax-focused, no fence drawing tool.
+- JobNimbus — capable contractor CRM, manual tax setup, no fence drawing tool.

 - Buildertrend — enterprise construction management.
-Overkill (and overpriced) for most fence shops.
+Overkill for most fence shops.

 How we chose